 - Don’t store your knives loosely with other utensils

-- Store your knife in a knife block so the blade doesn’t touch anything else.
+- Store your knife in a knife block or other proper storage so the blade doesn’t touch anything else.

 How to Sharpen

 Your chef knife is more than a tool.
 It is the ‘thoroughbred’ of the kitchen: the race horse and the workhorse combined in one multi-purpose blade, which is why regular sharpening is a must.
 Cutting with a dull knife is not only inefficient but can be dangerous, as well.
 Using more force than necessary to cut through something with a dull blade means you’re more likely to damage your knife, produce poor results, or even cut yourself.

 Knowing HOW to properly sharpen your kitchen knives is a genuine art form that takes a lot of time and practice to perfect, along with general knowledge of how the knife is made and the steels used to create the blade.
 Geometry plays a big role in sharpening, as the edge of the blade is sharpened at very precise angles.
 Not taking the time to learn about your knife and how it’s sharpened can leave a lot of room for error when sharpening yourself, including damaging or completely destroying the blade.
 If you’re inexperienced in knife sharpening or simply don’t have the time to learn and practice, it’s best to leave it up to the professionals so your most important kitchen tool is always up for the next task.